Seller’s Disclosure in Pennsylvania: Here’s What You Must Disclose (2025 Update)

 4. Federal Disclosure Requirements

-If your house was built before 1978, you must disclose any lead-based paint hazards.
+Understanding real estate laws in PA helps with lead paint disclosure requirements.
+Pre-1978 homes require special documentation.
 Even for newer homes, the Lead-Based Paint Hazard Reduction Act of 1992 requires sellers to:

 • Provide an EPA-approved pamphlet on lead hazards.